airportyh/Tutti/lib/README.md

     npm install tutti -g

 `-g` means install globally(will install executable to `/usr/local/bin`).
-You could leave it off to install locally.
+You could leave it off to install locally. `sudo` may be required depending on your npm install.
 See [npm docs](https://github.com/isaacs/npm#readme) for more info.

 CLI interface Usage
 =============